 Excel Services enables you to share workbooks with others, interact with reports, view and explore information in a browser window, and refresh data.
 Excel Services also enables you to share all or parts of workbooks with others, and control what information is displayed in those workbooks.
-In SharePoint 2016, Excel Services capabilities are available through Excel Online on Office Online Server.
+In SharePoint 2016, Excel Services capabilities are available through Excel for the web on Office Online Server.
 Excel Services requires Office Online Server in the on-premises environment.
 Learn more about Excel Services.

 Excel Web Access Web Part for SharePoint